Asset Pricing in Pre-trained Transformer: Empirical results

-Figure~\ref{fig:cum_ew5322_ch3} is the cumulative return plot of selected models under the EW method.
-It illustrates that Model SERT5 outperforms the BHE strategy and achieves the highest cumulative returns in most periods.
-The best proposed pre-trained Transformer model, Trans6, is right below the BHE strategy and turns out to be the second better model for better cumulative returns.
-On the other hand, the LNF pretrained Transformer model (Trans1) performs noticeably worse than alternatives during the extreme market fluctuation period, which is followed by the single-head standard encoder-only Transformer model (T-En1).
-The LNF SERT model (SERT1) performs slightly higher than the Model T-En1 but is still worse than the average.
-This gives the conclusion that the LNF models are not ideal in the factor investing context of the EW method.
-Moreover, amid the incredible difference between SERT5 and T-En1, we can see solid evidence of how the pre-trained method in the proposed SERT can improve investing performance.
-The same phenomenon happens between the best standard Transformer model and the pre-trained Transformer models as well, which confirms the advantage of pre-train structure in Transformers for economic models. \\
+Figure~\ref{fig:cum_ew5322_ch3} is the cumulative return plot of selected models under the equal-weighted method.
+It illustrates that Model SERT\_H4 outperforms the BHE strategy and achieves the highest cumulative returns in most periods.
+The best proposed pre-trained Transformer model, P\_Trans\_H6, is right below the BHE strategy and results into the second-best model for better cumulative returns.
+On the other hand, the LNF pre-trained Transformer model (P\_Trans\_LNF) performs noticeably worse than alternatives during the extreme market fluctuation period, which is followed by the single-head standard encoder-only Transformer model (En\_Trans\_H1).
+The LNF SERT model (SERT\_LNF) performs slightly higher than the Model En\_Trans\_H1 but is still worse than the average.
+This concludes that the LNF models are not ideal in the factor investing context of the equal-weighted method in the static transaction cost scenario.
+Moreover, amid the incredible difference between SERT\_H4 and En\_Trans\_H1, it presents the solid evidence of how the pre-trained method in the proposed SERT can improve investment performance.
+The similar phenomenon happens between the best standard Transformer model and the pre-trained Transformer models as well, which confirms the advantage of pre-training structure in Transformers for economic models. \\

-Similar findings are shown in the VW portfolio, although the VW method highly reduces the absolute capital gain of all models.
+Similar findings are shown in the value-weighted portfolios in the static transaction cost method, although the value-weighted method highly reduces the absolute capital gain of all models.
 Nevertheless, the difference between the two models is significant for both the absolute capital gain and the gain under the downside risk during the pandemic period ‘2112’.
-Concretely, the performance of the pre-trained Transformer model (Trans3) is greater than the SERT model (SERT2).
-Model Trans3 has a Sortino ratio of 0.46 which is 0.0458 higher than the SERT2.
-Furthermore, the LNF SERT outperforms the LNF pretrained Transformer model, while the standard encoder-only Transformer underperforms the standard Transformer model. \\
+Concretely, the performance of the pre-trained Transformer model (P\_Trans\_H2) is better than that of the SERT model (SERT\_H1).
+Model P\_Trans\_H2 has a Sortino ratio of 0.46, which is 0.0458 higher than that of SERT\_H1.
+Furthermore, the LNF SERT outperforms the LNF pre-trained Transformer model, while the standard encoder-only Transformer underperforms the standard Transformer model. \\